edwardcjohnson/sandbox/model_api/README.md

 This command mounts the data directory to `/data` in the container and mounts the models directory to `/app/models` in the container.
 It also runs the `train_model.py` script located at `/app/train_model.py` in the container and saves the model to `/app/models/model.txt`.

 # Running the prediction app
-Start the FastAPI app by running uvicorn predict:app --reload.
+Start the FastAPI app by running `uvicorn predict:app --reload`.
 This will start the app and listen for incoming requests at `http://localhost:8000`.
 You can test the API by sending a POST request to `http://localhost:8000/predict` with a JSON payload containing values for the `feature1`, `feature2`, and `feature3` fields.

 The following will send a GET request to your endpoint and return the response:<br>
 `curl http://localhost:8000/predict`